Grammars over the Lambek Calculus with Permutation: Recognizing Power and Connection to Branching Vector Addition Systems with States: Equivalence of linearly-restricted BVASSAM and LP-grammars

-Let us start with ``only if''.
-The base case is trivial since the sequent of interest cannot be derived if $n=0$ since it is not an axiom (we have $t$ in the antecedent and $f \ne t$ in the succedent), and it cannot be obtained by applying any rule (because it includes only primitive types).
+Let us start with ``only if'', i.e. that provability of $g\times u, T(\psi_1),\dotsc, T(\psi_m), t \to f$ in $\LP$ implies derivability of $t(u)$ using $\psi_1,\dotsc,\psi_m$.
+The base case of the induction proof is trivial since the sequent of interest cannot be derived if $n=0$ since it is not an axiom (we have $t$ in the antecedent and $f \ne t$ in the succedent), and it cannot be obtained by applying any rule (because it includes only primitive types).

 We proceed with the induction step by considering the last rule application in the derivation.
 Let $T(\psi_1)$ be the type that appears as the result of this application.
 There are three cases:

 \textbf{Case 1:} $\psi_1 = q(\nu) \in \mathcal{P}_0$.
 Then the final steps of the derivation must be of the form